VIRTUAL / SOCIAL DISTANCED EVENTS

 Whether a big $$ sponsor or an auction donor, remember to thank your contributors!
 Graciousness to your sponsors will ensure they will contribute again.
 This letter meets the IRS requirements for all type of donors.
 Click here for thank you letter to sponsors.
 Click here for thank you letter to an auction donor.

-Give your potential sponsors a heads-up for the year and send out a sponsorship menu with sponsor opportunities/benefits.
+Give your potential sponsors a heads-up for the year and send out an Annual Sponsorship Menu with sponsor opportunities/benefits.
 Click here to see some samples from our chapters and regional groups.